 - recurring urinary tract infections

-These signs can be worse at the end of the day and may feel better after lying down.
+These signs and symptoms can be worse at the end of the day and may improve after lying down.
 If the prolapse bulges right outside your body, you may feel sore and bleed as the prolapse rubs on your underwear.